CodingSagnik/softsell/README.md

 ## 🌐 Deployment

-This site can be deployed to:
+This site is deployed on:
 - **Vercel**: Optimized for Next.js applications
-- **Netlify**: Simple deployment with continuous integration
-- **GitHub Pages**: Cost-effective static hosting

 For production deployment, remember to:
 1. Build the project locally